mattrussi/gitlab-com-runbooks/docs/uncategorized/externalvendors/GCP-rackspace-support.md

 Google:
 * See the [readme in the vendor tracker](https://gitlab.com/gitlab-com/gl-infra/google-gitlab-tracker).
 The project is private due to confidential interactions with the vendor.

-Rackspace:
-* Ben Garza is our TAM - reports to Sergio Gonzalez as support leader.

 ### Making a support ticket in Rackspace (For billing questions only):
 Pick the Rackspace Ticketing System, Project ID: mgcp-1173105-ticket-escalation.
 This will allow you to pick a severity.